AirTrain JFK: Ridership

-When AirTrain JFK was being planned, it was expected that 11,000 passengers per day would pay to ride the system between the airport and either Howard Beach or Jamaica, and that 23,000 more daily passengers would use the AirTrain to travel between terminals.
+When AirTrain JFK was being planned, it was expected that 11,000 passengers per day would pay to ride the system between the airport and either Howard Beach or Jamaica, evenly split between employees and airline passengers.
+Projections also showed that 23,000 more daily passengers would use the AirTrain to travel between terminals.
 This would amount to about 4 million paying passengers and 8.4 million in-airport passengers per year.
 According to the FEIS, the system could accommodate over 3,000 daily riders from Manhattan, and its opening would result in approximately 75,000 fewer vehicle miles (75,000 mi kilometers) being driven each day.
+The Port Authority's research showed that, when the system opened, eight percent of its riders would be from Long Island, while up to 70 percent would travel from Manhattan.

-During the first month of service, an average of 15,000 passengers rode the system each day.
-Though this figure was less than the expected daily ridership of 34,000, the AirTrain JFK had become the second-busiest airport transportation system in the United States.
-Within its first six months, AirTrain JFK had transported one million riders.
+During the first month of service, between 15,000 and 20,000 passengers rode the system each day, less than the expected daily ridership of 34,000.
+Nonetheless, the AirTrain JFK had become the second-busiest airport transportation system in the United States.
+Within its first six months, AirTrain JFK had transported one million riders; this had increased to 2.5 million by the first anniversary of the AirTrain.
+By the end of 2004, the system had about 8,000 or 8,500 paying riders per day, although only 1,500 of these riders were employees.
+The Jamaica route had 4,500 paying riders, making it slightly more popular than the Howard Beach route, which had 4,000 paying riders.
+Paid ridership had reached 11,000 per day by 2006, when one in nine people flying to or from JFK used the AirTrain.